USD$ 4,995USD$ 7,285

 Group Size: Minimum of 3, maximum of 8 people

 Vietnam is a country full of photographic opportunities.
 The landscape is diverse and includes a very long and beautiful coastline, magnificent rock formations, and mountains.
 Having not developed like China and Thailand it still has plenty of opportunity to observe and photograph traditional lifestyles.
-Vietnam is raw and still relatively unspoiled, with a photograph and story to be told at every bend of the road that you travel.
+Vietnam is raw and still relatively unspoilt, with a photograph and story to be told at every bend of the road that you travel.
 Because of this, now is a great time to visit Vietnam.

 Please Note: the online booking system is not yet functional, please contact us directly for further details.